danielcbit/apcctrl/doc/manual/manual.rst

 Quick Start for Beginners
 -------------------------

-apcupsd is a complex piece of software, but most of its complexities are meant for dealing with older hardware and operating systems.
+apcctrl is a complex piece of software, but most of its complexities are meant for dealing with older hardware and operating systems.
 On current hardware and software getting it running should not be very complicated.

-The following is a help guide to the steps needed to get apcupsd set up and running as painlessly as possible.
+The following is a help guide to the steps needed to get apcctrl set up and running as painlessly as possible.

 #.
-Check to see if apcupsd supports your UPS and cable (see
+Check to see if apcctrl supports your UPS and cable (see
    `Supported UPSes and Cables`_).

 #.
-Check to see if apcupsd supports your operating system (see
+Check to see if apcctrl supports your operating system (see
    `Supported Operating Systems`_).

 #.
 Plan your configuration type (see `Choosing a Configuration